kyma-project/btp-manager/docs/user/03-50-service-binding-rotation.md

 | **rotatedBindingTTL** | string  | Determines how long to keep the old ServiceBinding resource after rotation and before deletion.
 The actual TTL may be slightly longer. | "m" (minute), "h" (hour) |

 > [!NOTE]
 > The `credentialsRotationPolicy` does not manage the validity or expiration of the credentials themselves.
-This is determined by the specific service you are using.
+This is determined by the service you are using.

 ## Rotation Process